Pelumi/pelumi.github.io/README.md

 # pelumi.github.io
-Random musings on tech, entrepreneurship and life :)
+My random musings on tech, entrepreneurship and life :)

+Blog creation is based on: http://joshualande.com/jekyll-github-pages-poole/

+Tools used:
+Jekyll
+Poole